-- Auto (no presence in Region 2)
+- Auto

-- New Tyre (no presence in Region 2)
+- New Tyre

 - Motor

 - Metals

 - Plastics

 For the purposes of this Project, the Project Team has broken down the Motor Retail and Component Manufacturing Chamber into two sectors, namely; Motor Manufacturing and Motor Sales and Service (also referred to as motor retail).
 At times this Report will refer to Motor Sales and Motor Service separately as divisions.
 Motor Manufacturing has one segment, Component and Assembly Manufacturers, whilst Motor Sales and Service has seven.
 This approach of dividing the Motor Retail and Component Manufacturing Chamber has been employed purely as a profiling tool to enable a more focused analysis of the chamber.